dart-lang/language/doc/life_of_a_language_feature.md

-*   **Enthusiasm about the problem and solution.** The language team and larger Dart team needs to be convinced that this feature will be a big enough improvement for Dart users to be worth the engineering cost to build it and the cognitive load for users to learn and understand it.
+*   **Enthusiasm about the problem and solution.** The language team and larger Dart team needs to be convinced that this feature will be a big enough improvement for Dart users to be worth the engineering cost to build and maintain it and the cognitive load for users to learn and understand it.
 We need at least enough informal enthusiasm to commit to the long work of designing the feature.

 *   **A complete specification.** Even a seemingly simple language feature can have subtle problematic interactions with other corners of the language.